ELSTOW, BEDFORDSHIRE

 In 1199, a court of the King’s Bench determined that Willium Bunion of Wilstead held (of the Abbess of Elstow) a virgate (30 acres) of land at Wilstead.

-The Rev'd Dr. John Brown (19th century biographer of John Bunyan) states that, possibly in the 13th century, the Bunyan family at Pullokes Hille (Pulloxhill in Bedfordshire) divided - some moving to Chalgrave, others to Elstow.
-Dr. Brown - a scrupulous historian - did not state the source of his information but he was not given to stating such things unless he had seen it in a source document.
-As both villages are within 10 miles of Pulloxhill, this claim is certainly plausable.
+He states that, possibly in the 13th century, the Bunyan family at Pullokes Hille (Pulloxhill in Bedfordshire) divided - some moving to Chalgrave, others to Elstow.
+Note; Dr. Brown was a scrupulous historian but, unfortunately, he did not list the sources of his information.
+However, he was not normally given to stating things as fact unless he had seen it in a source document.
+As both villages are within 10 miles of Pulloxhill, these claims are certainly plausible.

 See also; http://www.mikesclark.com/genealogy/bunyan.html

-File Size: 202 kb
+File Size: 537 kb

 File Type: pdf